mdub/clamp/README.md

     ERROR: option '--port': invalid value for Integer: "blah"

 For multivalued options and parameters, the validation block will be called for each value specified.

+More complex validation, e.g. those involving multiple options/parameters, should be performed within the `#execute` method.
+Use `#signal_usage_error` to tell the user what they did wrong, e.g.

+    def execute
+      if port < 1024 && user != 'root'
+        signal_usage_error "port restricted for non-root users"
+      end
+      # ... carry on ...
+    end

 ### Advanced option/parameter handling